PlasmaControl/bes-edgeml-datasets/README.md

 Code base for BES edge-ML at DIII-D

-- `edgeml/` - module for packaging BES data and metadata in HDF5.
+- `edgeml/` - Module for packaging BES data and metadata in HDF5.
 Do `from edgeml import bes2hdf5`.
+Consider adding `<repo-dir>/edgeml/' to `PYTHONPATH`.
 - `elm-dataset-workflow/` - Python and shell scripts to generate ELM-relevant shotlists and elm candidates
 - `elm-labeling-tool/` - GUI for interactively labeling ELM events